freet96/Aws-webApp-with-cloudformation/README.md

 This project is a completely design and deploy the necessary infrastructure for a web app on Aws

 -----------------------------------------------------------------------------------------------------------------
-Deploy High availability app using AWS cloudformation
+Objetive: Deploy High availability app using AWS cloudformation

 In this project, you will deploy a network based off the diagram developed and implement the server stack, also note that the IAM role to access s3 bucket would be created, in this case, its